MadanAnand/relationship-level-up/README.md

     }
     }
-1. Struck at a random error .
+11. Struck at a random error .
 Error: URLSearchParams.set is not implemented Solved by npm add react-native-url-polyfill and adding 'import 'react-native-url-polyfill/auto';' in App.js
-2. Redux - for state mgmt.
+12. Redux - for state mgmt.
     npm i react-redux @reduxjs/toolkit
+13. Using progress bar for react : https://www.npmjs.com/package/react-native-progress
+    npm install react-native-progress --save